DZemens/docker_python_app/readme.txt

+NOTE: You should create a 'log' folder in the working directory otherwise will not be able to bind mount.

 docker build -t dzemens/python_df:1.0 .

 docker run -i -t print_df:1.0 # req to run interactive mode if you want to catch user input